Controls

 If the font pool is selected in the document, it can be changed while the document is open, and Stylo will load the fonts accordingly.
 If the font pool was specified by an external program, reopening the document is necessary.

-If a font pool is switched to one that does not contain the same fonts when loading, the display should be checked for missing fonts.
+If a font pool is switched to one that does not include the same fonts when loading, the display should be checked for missing fonts.

 Typography

-Underline line thickness (%): The value for the thickness of the underline can be set as a standard in the administration, as well as overwritten in any document in the properties.
-If a default value of 0% is stored as standard, a default value from Stylo is used.
-In this case, there is a difference in the determination of the underline thickness between normal font cuts and bolder font cuts.
-If you want to avoid this difference, a field must be defined in the field - this applies to both normal and bold font cuts.
+Underline line thickness (%): The value for the thickness of the underline can be set as a standard in the administration, as well as overwritten in the properties of each document.
+If a value of 0% is stored as the standard, a default value from Stylo will be used.
+In this case, there will be a difference in determining the thickness of the underline line between normal font cuts and bolder font cuts.
+If you want to avoid this difference, a field should be defined in the field – this applies to both normal and bold font cuts.

 Exponent size (%): Indicates the font size of exponents as a percentage of the current font size.